 • Never share towels with other people to minimize fungi from spreading.
 Washing your towels once a week is enough to keep them free from fungi.3

 • Change your sheets once a week and wash them in hot water, at least 140 degrees Fahrenheit, which is the recommended temperature to effectively kill fungi.4

 • Your family and pets walk on your carpet daily, which can turn it into a breeding ground for fungi.
 Spray your carpet with a natural antifungal spray and then use a safe carpet cleaner and hot water to further kill the fungi.5 If you can, avoid carpeting altogether in favor of less toxic flooring surfaces (like hardwood, bamboo or stone/tile).
 If not, it’s important to know how to “green” your carpet.

 • Use vacuum cleaners equipped with HEPA filters.
 In a study published by the Journal of Environmental Health and Research, researchers found that regularly vacuuming furniture and carpets led to lower levels of fungi growth when HEPA filters were used.6

 Other General Tips to Prevent Ringworm7

 • Avoid sharing your clothing.
 If you know that someone else used your clothes, wash them and use new ones.

-• Wear slippers when in public locker rooms or bathing areas to protect yourself from athlete's foot.
+• Wear slippers or shower shoes when in public locker rooms or bathing areas to protect yourself from athlete's foot.

 • Dry yourself properly after showering to prevent leftover moisture from harboring fungi.